elsanussi-s-mneina/DonationTracker/CSharp/README.md

 about donations to a charitable organization.
 So far very few features are implemented.

 This project is written in C# using the .NET framework 4.x.
-I wrote it using GTK# so that it could run on Windows, Mac, or Linux.
+I wrote it using Eto Forms so that it could run on Windows, Mac, or Linux.

 Although, I have only tested it so far on Mac.